 The two main types of disc disease are known as Hansen Type 1 and Type 2.
 Dachshunds primarily suffer from Type 1.
+A 2018 Literature Review discusses the various types and names given to describe disc disease.

 In Dachshunds, the degenerating material from the centre of the disc herniates and compresses the spinal cord.
 The amount of material that herniates and how quickly it happens affects the symptoms seen and the severity of the damage.
 Clinical signs, which appear quickly, range from pain to paralysis.
 Dachshunds are typically aged 4-7 when herniation happens.
 This is also called IVDE - Disc Extrusion.